jga9325/apartments-api/README.md

 ### Attributes
 - **id**: integer or null
-   - User id is assigned by the application so null is fine
+   - id is assigned by the application so null is acceptable
 - **firstName**: string
 - **lastName**: string
 - **email**: string
-   - Must be unique
+   - must be unique
 - **phoneNumber**: string
-   - Must be 10 digits with no spaces or dashes ex.
+   - must be 10 digits with no spaces or dashes ex.
 1234567890
-   - Must be unique
+   - must be unique
 - **birthDate**: date
-   - User must be between 18 and 100 years of age
+   - user must be between 18 and 100 years of age
 - **dateJoined**: date
-   - This value will be set by the application so null is fine
+   - this value will be set by the application so null is acceptable

 **Response Codes**
 - `201` - created successfully